 2. Outsourcing your creation means that you skip most of the internal work and let external experts curate content for you.
 Albeit, outsourcing still requires some (but not as much) participation to get the data right.
 But, it saves time and ensures that the content created is up to par and aligns with what your potential clients need.

 Want to know how external BIM creation works?
 Get in touch with our BIM content creation services.

 Regardless of the method, creating BIM content for your products is an investment for future demand, specifications, and sales.

 Is BIM the future?

 Yes, BIM is the future.
-Other complimentary construction technologies will arise, surely.
-But the construction industry is struggling from low productivity and high costs (cash and climate).
+Other complementary construction technologies will arise, surely.
+But the construction industry is struggling with low productivity and high costs (cash and climate).
 So, something’s gotta give.
 And if we look at the adoption rates and emerging policies; it will.

-Want to go from newbie to master of BIM?
+Want to go from a newbie to a master of BIM?
 Get your copy of our e-book: A manufacturer's guide to the key stakeholders in BIM projects.

 Need a bit of inspiration to guide your 2023 AEC outreach strategy?
 Look no further!
 Using insights from 4,798 architecture, engineering, and construction professionals, we'll walk you through some of the essential trends for understanding and influencing behavior in 2023.